PengBingming/GraphMed/README.md

 If you were ready for needed packages, You may now run each shiny app with just one command in R:

+download the GraphMed files from github
+library("shiny")
+runApp("...path/app")

+or

 library(shiny)

 1、RNA-seq: